 Let’s explore these career opportunities in detail.
 Read on to understand the job description, key responsibilities, employment prospects and expected salary range.

-A Pharmacist is a skilled healthcare professional who plays a major role in ensuring the safe and effective use of medicine.
+A career as a Pharmacist plays a major role in ensuring the safe and effective use of medicine.
 They are primarily responsible for supplying quality medicines, advising patients and ensuring the safety of medication.
 They can be employed in hospitals, clinics, pharmacies, primary care organisations and research institutions.
 As medical science and technology are constantly advancing, a pharmacist has become an indispensable member of the healthcare system in India.

 (Salary Source: Ambitionbox)